 WORKPRO 7-Inch Diagonal Wire Cutters (may be optional)

-Boring through the drywall from the inside of the garage is easy.
-When you get through the interal drywall, you might run into insulation, which you’ll just have to clear out of the way.
+Drilling through the drywall from the inside of the garage is easy.
+When you get through the interior drywall, you might run into insulation, which you’ll just have to clear out of the way.
 Getting through the external wall is a different story.
-Your external wall could be wood siding, stucco, or some other material.
-Take your time going with the boring bit and eventually you’ll get through the wall.
-Your stucco may have mesh wiring, which you’ll need to cut out of the way with wire cutters.
+Your external wall could be wood siding, stucco, brick, or some other material.
+Take your time going with the correct hole saw and eventually you’ll get through the wall.
+Your stucco may have mesh wiring, which you’ll need to cut out of the way with wire cutters once the wires are exposed.

 Now with an opening through the wall, run the exhaust vent pipe through.
-Mark the pipe from the outside of the exterior wall to the inside of the interior wall.
-Then cut it with a hacksaw so that it fits exactly the full depth of the wall.
+Push the pipe all the way through until it is flush with the interior wall.
+Mark the pipe on the outside of the exterior wall flush with the outer wall.
+Then push it out so you can cut it with a hacksaw.
+After it is cut, push the pipe back and it should now fit the full depth of the wall.

 The exhaust vent kit also comes with the inside wall mount, which fits into the pipe and mounts to the interior wall.
-Install screws in the wall mount at the four corners.
+Install screws in the wall mount at the four corners or whichever way your particular one mounts.
 Use a level to ensure it is mounted level.

 For the outside exhaust vent, it can in most cases be mounted using construction adhesive to the exterior wall.
 I’m mounting it to a stucco wall here, but I also added some 100% silicone caulking to the outside diameter of the exhaust vent.
-What I am trying to accomplish here is keeping water from the outside running down the wall and seep into the inside of the wall.
-In most cases, these exhaust vents are secured with construction adhesive alone.
+What I am trying to accomplish here is prevent water from the outside running down the wall and seeping into the inside of the wall.
+In most cases, exhaust vents are secured with construction adhesive alone.

 Ensure the exhaust vent is level and allow it to fully dry.
 The install is mostly complete at this point.
 You can now connect the portable air conditioner exhaust vent hose to the vent you just installed and test it out.
 Ensure the exhaust vent operates like it should (opens when the A/C is on, and closes when it’s off.)